Employing nursing associates

-Employing nursing associates

 Nursing associate apprenticeships

 The nursing associate apprenticeship standard has been approved and is now available for use.
-This is funded by employers via the apprenticeship levy and offers a work-based training route.
-It’s based on the Health Education England's (HEE) Curriculum Framework but when we publish our standards for nursing associates (in October 2018), the apprenticeship standard will be updated to refer to our standards.
+It’s currently based on the Health Education England's (HEE) Curriculum Framework but will be shortly updated to reflect our standards.
+Programmes that meet this standard can be funded via the apprenticeship levy.

-The nursing associate apprentice standard requires nursing associate apprenticeships to be delivered by an NMC-approved approved education institution (AEI) for pre-registration nursing.
+The current nursing associate apprentice standard requires nursing associate apprenticeships to be delivered by an NMC-approved approved education institution (AEI) for pre-registration nursing.

-There’s nothing to prevent employers taking the standard and using it, but we do encourage you to join an existing consortium, or establish a new consortium, under HEE’s oversight.
+We encourage you to join an existing pilot site, or establish a new pilot site, under HEE’s oversight.